-Over the past two decades, we have begun to recognize and acknowledge the differences between men and women.
+Over the past three decades, there has been a recognition and acknowledgement of the differences between women and men.
 One difference is the way in which men and women develop psychologically.
 Jean Baker Miller posed the question of how women develop in her 1976 book, Toward a New Psychology of Women.
 Until then, traditional theories of psychology described development as a climb from childlike dependence to mature independence.
 A person's goal, according to these theories, was to become a self-sufficient, clearly differentiated, autonomous self.
 A person would spend his or her life separating and individuating until he or she reached maturity, at which point the person was equipped for intimacy.